 Credit Card Annual Fee Explained

-Annual fees are one of the most common credit card fees.
-It's a fee that's automatically charged once a year to your credit card account for the benefits that come with that credit card.
+Annual fees are one of the most common of all credit card fees.
+It is a fee that the provider automatically charges once a year to your account for the benefits that come with that credit card.
 Annual fees, when they're charged, range from $25 to $500 depending on the credit card.
 Generally, the higher the annual fee, the more benefits the credit card provides.

 Cards That Typically Have an Annual Fee